 The ancestry coefficient is an important component of the MDRD and CKD–EPI creatinine-based equations that aides in understanding the prevalence of CKD in ethnically diverse populations.
 Application of the African American coefficient to the MDRD equation (1.21) and CKD–EPI creatinine based equations equation (1.15)29,48 results in eGFRs that are 21% and 15% higher for the MDRD and CKD–EPI equations, respectively, than calculations without the coefficient.
 This coefficient has been criticized as being too high when applied to African Americans with normal renal function and to Africans outside the USA68–71.
 This point is important from an epidemiological point of view as inaccuracies in the ancestry coefficient could have led to inaccurate estimates of CKD prevalence among African Americans.
 CKD prevalence is lower in African Americans than in white Americans, whereas the prevalence end-stage renal disease (ESRD) is much higher.
 This epidemiological paradox between CKD and ESRD prevalence could be explained in part by the application of an inappropriate ancestry coefficient68.

 The confusion over ancestry coefficients is exacerbated for individuals of Asian descent due to distinct correction factors being proposed by different researchers, which hinders accurate estimates of the true CKD prevalence among Asian populations72,73.
-One approach to diminish potential inaccuracies caused by ancestry coefficients would be to use eGFR equations based on cystatin C Cystatin C is not seemingly affected by ethnicity and cystatin C-based equations do not require an ancestry correction coefficient74.
+One approach to diminish potential inaccuracies caused by ancestry coefficients would be to use eGFR equations based on Cystatin C is not seemingly affected by ethnicity and cystatin C-based equations do not require an ancestry correction coefficient74.
 Moreover, the impact of ethnicity on the FAS equation is also theoretically low75, suggesting that epidemiological studies investigating the prevalence of CKD with cystatin C-based equations or the FAS equation will be of interest going forward, particularly in defining CKD prevalence among different ethnic populations.
-Another important limitation of all of the current eGFR equations is that they include demographics terms, such as race, , sex and age.
+Another important limitation of all of the current eGFR equations is that they include demographics terms, such as ancestry, gender, sex and age.
 Developments in the past few years, however, suggest that eGFR equations can be developed that do not contain such demographic terms30,76.
 If successful, then the prospects for developing better estimates of the prevalence of CKD based on consensus eGFR thresholds will be enhanced as interactions with demographic covariates and eGFR will be minimized77.

 [H1] Determining the global burden of CKD